Enhancing the Driver's Comprehension of ADS's System Limitations: An HMI for Providing Request-to-Intervene Trigger Information: INTRODUCTION

 \subsection{Issues in take-over}

-Generally, after the ADS issued the RtI, the driver took approximately 10 seconds to respond, followed by a stabilization period of approximately 35-40 seconds to regain vehicle control ~\cite{merat2014transition, strand2014semi}.
+Generally, after the ADS issued the RtI, the driver took approximately 10 seconds to respond, followed by a stabilization period of approximately 35-40 seconds to regain vehicle control~\cite{merat2014transition, strand2014semi}.
 This delay can be attributed to the driver's need to recognize the reasons for the intervention, regain situational awareness, and assume vehicle control.
 Additionally, the time taken to regain control after taking over is essential for the driver to fully adapt to vehicle dynamics, road conditions, and overall driving demands.
-Therefore, ensuring drivers' safe take-over of vehicle control requires addressing how to help them quickly perceive the situation after an RtI is issued.

-Moreover, drivers must understand the ADS's limitations and capabilities to ensure safety.
-They should identify potential issues the ADS might encounter, trigger the RtI based on the surrounding conditions, and take appropriate action during take-over.
-However, drivers may perceive multiple potential triggers and hesitate or get lost entirely, even though the ADS issues an RtI for a single trigger in complex traffic situations.
+Moreover, the driver may perceive multiple potential triggers and hesitate or get lost entirely, even though the ADS issues an RtI for a single trigger in complex traffic situations.
 For example, Fig.~\ref{fig:scenario_ex} shows a complex and challenging traffic situation where foggy conditions on a curved road can cause drivers to perceive multiple triggers simultaneously.
 If the ADS issues an RtI in such a scenario, it will be challenging for the driver to determine whether the RtI is triggered specifically for the curve or because of the fog's presence.
-Furthermore, there is a potential risk of overtrusting in the ADS, which may ultimately lead to accidents if the driver misunderstands the limitations of the ADS and misinterprets the triggers for RtI~\cite{liu2019overtrust}.
+Moreover, overtrusting in the ADS may ultimately lead to accidents if the driver misunderstands the limitations of the ADS and misinterprets the triggers for RtI~\cite{liu2019overtrust}.